Bobby Charlton: Personal life and retirement

 On 2 March 2009, Charlton was given the freedom of the city of Manchester.
 He stated: "I'm just so proud, it's fantastic.
 It's a great city.
 I have always been very proud of it."

 Charlton was involved in a number of charitable activities, including fund raising for cancer hospitals.
 After visits to Bosnia and Cambodia, Charlton became involved in the cause of land mine clearance, and supported the Mines Advisory Group as well as founding his own charity, The Sir Bobby Charlton Foundation (formerly Find a Better Way), which funds research into improved civilian landmine clearance.

 In January 2011, Charlton was voted the fourth-greatest Manchester United player of all time by the readers of Inside United and ManUtd.com, behind Ryan Giggs (who topped the poll), Eric Cantona and George Best.

 He was a member of the Laureus World Sports Academy.
 On 6 February 2012, Charlton was taken to hospital after falling ill, and subsequently had a gallstone removed.
 This prevented him from collecting a Lifetime Achievement Award at the Laureus World Sports Awards.

 On 15 February 2016, Manchester United announced the South Stand of Old Trafford would be renamed in honour of Sir Bobby Charlton.
 The unveiling took place at the home game against Everton on 3 April 2016.

-In 2015, he received a Honorary Doctorate from the University of Bath.
+In 2015, he received an Honorary Doctorate from the University of Bath.

 In October 2017, Charlton had a pitch named after him at St George's Park National Football Centre in Burton-upon-Trent.

 In November 2020, it was revealed that Charlton had been diagnosed with dementia and as a result, he withdrew from public life.